ianhomer/digital-garden/README.md

 explicit wiki style links, with `[[...]]` or via natural language processing.
 The natural language processing discovers notes by the looking the first paragraph in the document and finding either links that are not explicitly tagged, or wanted notes that referenced by multiple notes.
+Links to plural knowns that don't exist are automatically linked to singular version of noun if article of that name does exist.

 | line in graph     | meaning           |
 | ----------------- | ----------------- |